 Remote Access using the Linux Login Service

 The license terms for both Cadence and Synopsys software restrict remote network access to primary residences in the United States that are within a 50-mile radius of U-M Ann Arbor’s North Campus.
-In addition, logging into the Linux Login Service to access the software will require students to authenticate with their uniqname, UMICH password, and use of Duo two-factor authentication.
+In addition, logging into the Linux Login Service to access the software will require students to authenticate with their U-M uniqname & UMICH password, and use of Duo two-factor authentication.

 In order to be allowed remote access to Cadence or Synopsys, students will need to do the following:

-- Obtain a CAEN Account.
+- Obtaining CAEN Access.
 Most College of Engineering students will already have one.

 - Enroll a device for use with Duo.
 Two-factor authentication is required when logging in remotely.